EeroMutka/Fire/README.md

 # Fire Libraries

-	WARNING: although I use this code myself, it's still a work-in-progress and will go through lots more iteration!
-So assume "unstable version 0" for now.
+***WARNING**: Although I use this code myself, it's still experimental work-in-progress and will go through lots more iteration!*

-A collection of easy-to-use programming libraries that are compatible with both C and C++.
+This is a collection of easy-to-use programming libraries that are compatible with both C and C++.
 The following libraries are included:

 * `fire_ds.h`
   * Provides basic data structures & utilities, such as memory arenas, dynamic arrays, hash maps and bucketed linked lists.